mightypirate1/DRL-Tetris/README.md

 #### Experiment-files:
 A few different experiment files are provided:

-* experiments/sventon_ppo.py - Trains SVENton using PPO and a res-block type architecture dubbed "silver".
+* experiments/sventon_ppo.py - Trains SVENton using PPO and a res-block type architecture".
-* experiments/sventon_dqn.py - Trains SVENton using a flavour of DQN and the "silver" arch.
+* experiments/sventon_dqn.py - Trains SVENton as above, but using a flavour of DQN.
 * experiments/sixten_base.py  - Trains SIXten.

 > Hyper-parameters need to be adjusted to your hardware.
 For good performance, you need to balance learning-rate ("value-lr") with numbers of training epochs per batch ("n_train_epochs_per_update").
 The defaults provided are tuned for the test system: i5-4690K CPU @ 3.50GHz × 4 + GeForce GTX 1080 Ti + 16GB Ram, and if your system is significantly different, you might get different results.
 Contact me if you need advice on this.